vazco/meteor-universe-i18n/README.md

 - regional dialects e.g. 'en-us' inherits from translations assigned to 'en'
 - universe:modules (es6/modules)
 - react component `<T>ok</T>`
+- much lighter for performance than other packages (tracker dependency on every strings isn't light, so in react we do it in React way)

 **Table of Contents**